splexpe/FactionsPro/README.md

 ## This branch could potentially be buggy, and unstabled.
 So do not expect it to work.
 If you have found any bugs or issues within this plugin, please open a new issue on the issues tab.
 Thanks.

 ## Features
-* All the features from the good 'ol' days are now back, and working with PMMP Latest APi's.
+* All the features from the good 'ol' days are now back, and working with PMMP Latest API's.

 * /f map = Better than ever.